ckntav/ckntav.github.io/_posts/2024-06-06-a-script-to-run-fastqc-on-a-slurm-server.md

 ### Step 1 : prepare your data

-Before running FastQC, ensure that your sequencing data files (typically in FASTQ format) are accessible from the compute nodes.
+Before running FastQC, ensure that your sequencing data files (typically in FASTQ format) are accessible from the server.
 You might have these files stored in a directory such as `raw/chipseq_NIH3T3/raw_fastq/PolI_5min_R1.fastq.gz`

 ### Step 2 : create a SLURM job script
-Open a blank document and name it  `run_fastqc.sh`
+Open a blank document, name it  `run_fastqc.sh`, and copy-paste the following code:

 ```bash
 #!/bin/sh